zx0r/ResilientNetworkArchitectures/README.md

 > ##### LEGAL DISCLAIMER

-> This project and the information contained herein (including the configuration examples, scripts, and benchmarks) are provided for **academic research, cybersecurity education, and informational purposes only**.
+> This project and the information contained herein are provided for academic research, cybersecurity education, and informational purposes only.
 > The goal is to foster a better understanding of network technologies, network security, and privacy-enhancing tools.
 > The technologies and methods discussed can be complex and may have legal implications that vary significantly by jurisdiction.
-> Users of this information are **solely responsible** for ensuring that their actions comply with all applicable local, state, national, and international laws and regulations.
+> Users of this information are solely responsible for ensuring that their actions comply with all applicable local, state, national, and international laws and regulations.

-> The authors, contributors, and maintainers of this project:
->
-> - Provide this information "as is" without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose.
-> - Assume no liability for any misuse of the information or software provided in this project, nor for any damages or losses resulting from its use.

-> By accessing, using, or contributing to this project, you acknowledge that you have read, understood, and agree to these terms.

 </small>